getml/getml.com/src/docs/user_guide/concepts/getml_suite/index.md

 ## Python API

 Control the engine with the getML Python API, which provides handlers to the objects in the engine and all other necessary tools for end-to-end data science projects.
-For an in-depth read about its individual classes and methods, check out the [Python API documentation][python-api].
+For an in-depth read about its individual classes and methods, check out the [Python API documentation][python-api-reference].

 !!! note
     - The classes in the Python API act as handles to objects in the getML engine.